Home office: a guide to working from home

 The current situation we are facing has unfortunately changed our way of life more than we could ever have imagined in a very short amount of time.
-With working from home being actively encouraged wherever possible, it’s something that many people are now going to have to become accustomed to.
+With working from a home office being actively encouraged wherever possible, it’s something that many people are now going to have to become accustomed to.

 While some people may be able to easily adapt to this change, others may struggle.
 Getting into a new routine without the commute or the normal workplace atmosphere can be difficult.

 One way to solve this problem is to create a working environment in your home that suits you.
 Whether you have a dedicated home office, or the kitchen table is your new desk, it’s important it creates a sense of calm to get you through the coming weeks or months.

 How to make a home office work